-My most recent trip to Osaka was my fourth time in the city.
+My most recent trip to Osaka was my sixth time in the city.
 But I still vividly remember the first.

 WHAT'S COVERED IN THIS GUIDE?